In computer and network design, some processes don’t have a backup due to an oversight by the designer.

 Maybe it’s the way you’re saving for retirement.
 Maybe you need to pay off the balance on the home mortgage because it will take a huge bite out of whatever you manage to save in the account tied to the vagaries of the stock market.

-Your dreams can point the way.
+Your dreams can point the way to better decision making.

 Head vs. heart